 Heat pumps use standard refrigeration technology which is reliable and time-proven.
 With technology advances and the introduction of new incentive programs, the life cycle costs of heat pumps are very competitive when compared with gas furnaces.

 The savings in operational costs and maintenance far surpass the initial investment, making heat pumps a more economically viable solution in the long term.

 make the switch to a low-waste lifestyle

-The focus should be on progress, not perfection – it is always better to approach waste reduction as a process, rather then being overwhelmed and in turn do nothing at all.
-Those small meaningful changes, can really add up!
+The focus should be on progress, not perfection – it is always better to approach waste reduction as a process, rather than being overwhelmed and in turn do nothing at all.
+Those small meaningful changes can really add up!